BlackBeard085/x1console/README.md

 2. Next, select option **1.
 Install, Start X1 and Pinger**.

 If you have no Wallets you wish to use reply 'no' when asked if you have existing wallets.
 Once the validator and all dependencies are installed you will see the following screen which shows a few details regarding your validator.
+Some details may require time to sync, pressing enter without choosing a selection will refresh your dash.
+At times a slow snapshot download after the 1st restart can also delay the update, check logs for slow downloads before attempting any fix.

 ![Alt text](https://raw.githubusercontent.com/BlackBeard085/Images/refs/heads/main/Image1.jpg)